shopware5/devdocs/source/designers-guide/snippets/index.md

 .ini files are divided internally in groups, names after the locales to which those snippets belong.
 The example above translated the snippets from the example above into UK English and German.
 You can add as many sections to your .ini files as you want, as long as they match the locale definitions of Shopware's core (see the `s_core_locales` database table).

 Like mentioned before, snippets require a `name` and a `namespace`.
 The above .ini file contains only one snippet, but more can be added, as long as they all have a common namespace.
-The file's location in the filesystem *must* match the snippet's namespace and have the `themes/YourThemeName/` prefix.
+The file's location in the filesystem *must* match the snippet's namespace.
 So, to match the snippet declaration in our template file, this .ini file must be in the following location:

 ```
 ThemeFolder